armory/documentation/_spinnaker_install_admin_guides/add-kubernetes-account.md

 * If the kubeconfig is properly referenced and available from Halyard, halyard will take care of the following for you:
   * Creating a Kubernetes secret (with a dynamically-generated name) containing your kubeconfig in the namespace where Spinnaker lives
   * Dynamically generating a `clouddriver.yml` file (placed locally in `.hal/default/staging/clouddriver.yml` that properly references the kubeconfig from where it is mounted within the Clouddriver container
-  * Creating/Updating the Kubernetes Deployment (`spin-clouddriver`) which runs Clouddriver so that it is aware of the secret and it is mounted properly in the Clouddriver pod (it will be placed in `/home/spinnaker/.hal/default/staging/dependences/<some-filename>`)
+  * Creating/Updating the Kubernetes Deployment (`spin-clouddriver`) which runs Clouddriver so that it is aware of the secret and properly mounts it in the Clouddriver pod (it will be placed in `/home/spinnaker/.hal/default/staging/dependencies/<some-filename>`)
   * Creating a secret containing `clouddriver.yml` (and optionally, `clouddriver-local.yml`) and including it in the spin-clouddriver deployment

 So here are some takeaways and guiding principles that result from the above: